Akhlakur07/volunteer-client-side/README.md

 - Consider moving the backend base URL into a Vite env var (e.g., `VITE_API_BASE_URL`) and refactoring fetch calls to use it in one place.
 - Add loading skeletons and empty states where helpful.
 - Add unit tests/integration tests as needed.

-## License

-MIT — feel free to use and adapt.